tsgates/arch-wiki-markdown/wiki/Installing_with_Fake_RAID.md

 That's all, grub-mkconfig will generate the configure automatically.
 You could edit /etc/default/grub to modify the configure (timeout, color, etc) before grub-mkconfig.

-> Use GRUB Legacy (Deprecated)

-Warning:You can normally specify default saved instead of a number in menu.lst so that the default entry is the entry saved with the command savedefault.
-If you are using dmraid do not use savedefault or your array will de-sync and will not let you boot your system.

-Please read GRUB Legacy for more information about configuring GRUB Legacy.

-Note:For an unknown reason, the default menu.lst will likely be incorrectly populated when installing via fake RAID.
-Double-check the root lines (e.g. root (hd0,0)).
-Additionally, if you did not create a separate /boot partition, ensure the kernel/initrd paths are correct (e.g. /boot/vmlinuz-linux and /boot/initramfs-linux.img instead of /vmlinuz-linux and /initramfs-linux.img.

-For example, if you created logical partitions (creating the equivalent of sda5, sda6, sda7, etc.) that were mapped as:

-      /dev/mapper     |    Linux    GRUB Partition
-                      |  Partition      Number
-    nvidia_fffadgic   |
-    nvidia_fffadgic5  |    /              4
-    nvidia_fffadgic6  |    /boot          5
-    nvidia_fffadgic7  |    /home          6

-The correct root designation would be (hd0,5) in this example.

-Note:If you use more than one set of dmraid arrays or multiple Linux distributions installed on different dmraid arrays (for example 2 disks in nvidia_fdaacfde and 2 disks in nvidia_fffadgic and you are installing to the second dmraid array (nvidia_fffadgic)), you will need designate the second array's /boot partition as the GRUB root.
-In the example above, if nvidia_fffadgic was the second dmraid array you were installing to, your root designation would be root (hd1,5).

-After saving the configuration file, the GRUB installer will FAIL.
-However it will still copy files to /boot.
-DO NOT GIVE UP AND REBOOT -- just follow the directions below:

--   Switch to tty1 and chroot into our installed system:

-    # mount -o bind /dev /mnt/dev
-    # mount -t proc none /mnt/proc
-    # mount -t sysfs none /mnt/sys
-    # chroot /mnt /bin/bash

--   Switch to tty3 and look up the geometry of the RAID set.
-In order for cfdisk to find the array and provide the proper C H S information, you may need to start cfdisk providing your raid set as the first argument. (i.e. cfdisk /dev/mapper/nvidia_fffadgic):
-    -   The number of Cylinders, Heads and Sectors on the RAID set should be written at the top of the screen inside cfdisk.
-Note: cfdisk shows the information in H S C order, but grub requires you to enter the geometry information in C H S order.

-Example: 18079 255 63 for a RAID stripe of two 74GB Raptor discs.

-Example: 38914 255 63 for a RAID stripe of two 160GB laptop discs.

--   GRUB will fail to properly read the drives; the geometry command must be used to manually direct GRUB:
-    -   Switch to tty1, the chrooted environment.
-    -   Install GRUB on /dev/mapper/raidSet:

-    # dmsetup mknodes
-    # grub --device-map=/dev/null

-    grub> device (hd0) /dev/mapper/raidSet
-    grub> geometry (hd0) C H S

-Exchange C H S above with the proper numbers (be aware: they are not entered in the same order as they are read from cfdisk).

-If geometry is entered properly, GRUB will list partitions found on this RAID set.
-You can confirm that grub is using the correct geometry and verify the proper grub root device to boot from by using the grub find command.
-If you have created a separate boot partition, then search for /grub/stage1 with find.
-If you have no separate boot partition, then search /boot/grub/stage1 with find.
-Examples:

-    grub> find /grub/stage1       # use when you have a separate boot partition grub> find /boot/grub/stage1  # use when you have no separate boot partition

-Grub will report the proper device to designate as the grub root below (i.e. (hd0,0), (hd0,4), etc...)
-Then, continue to install the bootloader into the Master Boot Record, changing "hd0" to "hd1" if required.

-    grub> root (hd0,0)
-    grub> setup (hd0)
-    grub> quit

-Note:With dmraid >= 1.0.0.rc15-8, partitions are labeled "raidSetp1,
-raidSetp2, etc. instead of raidSet1, raidSet2, etc. If the setup command fails with "error 22: No such partition", temporary symlinks must be created.[2]

-The problem is that GRUB still uses an older detection algorithm, and is looking for /dev/mapper/raidSet1 instead of /dev/mapper/raidSetp1.

-The solution is to create a symlink from /dev/mapper/raidSetp1 to /dev/mapper/raidSet1 (changing the partition number as needed).
-The simplest way to accomplish this is to:

-    # cd /dev/mapper
-    # for i in raidSetp*; do ln -s $i ${i/p/}; done

-Lastly, if you have multiple dmraid devices with multiple sets of arrays set up (say: nvidia_fdaacfde and nvidia_fffadgic), then create the /boot/grub/device.map file to help GRUB retain its sanity when working with the arrays.
-All the file does is map the dmraid device to a traditional hd#.
-Using these dmraid devices, your device.map file will look like this:

-    (hd0) /dev/mapper/nvidia_fdaacfde
-    (hd1) /dev/mapper/nvidia_fffadgic

-And now you are finished with the installation!

-    # reboot

 Troubleshooting
 ---------------